What Mrs. Fisher Knows About Old Southern Cooking: Abby Fisher

 Abby Fisher was born in 1831.
-Several sources note that she was born into slavery but this is unverifiable.
+Several sources state that she was born into slavery but this is unverifiable.
 Karen Hess, the food historian who rediscovered the book and researched its author extensively, could not find any documentation to support this assertion.
 Abby Fisher worked as a plantation cook in Orangeburg, South Carolina.
 She moved with her family to San Francisco in 1877 where she taught Southern cooking.

 Abby Fisher is listed in the 1880 U.S. Census.
 Also listed is her husband, Alexander Fisher.
 The census lists his profession as "pickle and preserves manufacturer", however, the business was under her name, "Mrs. Abby Fisher & Co."

 Abby Fisher was awarded two Medals, a bronze for best pickles and sauces, and a silver for best assortment of jellies and preserves at the San Francisco Mechanics' Institute Fair, 1880.

 She was awarded a diploma at the Sacramento State Fair in 1879.